sigmer/portaldocs/portal-sdk/templates/design-patterns-resource-create.md

 * **Project details** - section that groups
     * **Subscription** - use the SubscriptionDropDown control
     * **Resource group** - use the ResourceGroupDropDown control
-    * The default text for Project Details is *Select the subscription to manage deployed resources and costs.
-Use resource groups like folders to organize and manage all your resources.*
+    * The default text for Project Details is "Select the subscription to manage deployed resources and costs.
+Use resource groups like folders to organize and manage all your resources."
 * **Instance details** - section that groups
     * **Name** - the name of the resource
     * **Region** - used to be referred to as Location - use the LocationDropDown control